szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

     return lines
 ```

-The next step is to identify well-defined units in the codebase that could be abstracted away into functions.
+The next step is to identify well-defined units in the existing codebase that could be abstracted away into functions.
 At a first glance I can see 3 of these units:

 1. Extract a `journal_entry`/`activity` date